tomer1812/tomer1812.github.io/_pages/about.md

 Prior to my Ph.D. journey, I was a researcher at Segal Lab, Weizmann Institute of Science (2020-2021).
 [Throughout the COVID-19 pandemic](https://tomer1812.github.io/projects-covid/), most of my effort was to develop strategic tools for public-health officials and policymakers.
 We devised national symptoms surveys for identifying virus spread clusters, developed machine-learning models for predicting the future number of hospitalized patients and deaths, analysed what-if scenarios that project the consequences of various national strategies, and provided real-time assessment of vaccine effectiveness at the national level.

 Before that, I was a deep learning researcher at Zebra Medical Vision (2018-2019), where I developed deep-learning algorithms for the automated analysis of medical imaging, primarily CT scans and X-rays.
 These algorithms are now being employed by healthcare providers to enhance population health.
 One of the main projects I worked on was the development of an automatic deep-learning-based system to identify [Vertebral Compression Fractures (VCF)](https://tomer1812.github.io/projects-vcf/) in Computed Tomography (CT) images.
 With an osteoporosis-related fracture occurring every three seconds worldwide, early detection of VCF is crucial to initiate preventive treatments.
-The system I developed has the potential to revolutionize osteoporosis clinical management, optimize treatment pathways, and alter the trajectory of one of the most challenging diseases of our time.
+The system we developed has the potential to revolutionize osteoporosis clinical management, optimize treatment pathways, and alter the trajectory of one of the most challenging diseases of our time.

 I invite you to check out the dedicated pages for each of the main projects I worked on.